 Assessing Interference: Radio Astronomy

 RALI MS 31 has been developed to prescribe a process for notification to the Commonwealth Scientific and Industrial Research Organisation (CSIRO) of prospective frequency assignments to apparatus licensed services that might impede or degrade the operation of key radio astronomy facilities.
-Affected apparatus services are those that fall within defined zones around the radio astronomy facilities and within the frequency bands listed in Australian Radiofrequency Spectrum Plan (ARSP) Australian footnote AUS87.
+Affected apparatus licences are those that fall within defined zones around the radio astronomy facilities and within the frequency bands listed in ARSP Australian footnote AUS87.

 Applicants are encouraged to work with the affected licensee and follow the notification procedure prescribed in RALI MS 31.